Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 6. Stop if the page fails to load or the browser tools are unavailable

-Good first-run success looks like this:
+What good first-run success looks like:

 - a browser window actually opens